 Fortunately this will be the easy one, once I’ve silenced the idiots.
 The real thing, the career clincher, comes later today.
-Now I am about to face the media, not my peers – they will be a lot more searching and thorough, merciless, in their scrutiny.
+Now I’m about to face the media, not my peers – they will be a lot more searching and thorough, merciless in their scrutiny.
 Right now it’s keep it simple, dumb it down and deal with any irrational fears lurking behind their questions.

-The stakes are high and mainly out of my control now.
-I’ve done it, taken control of the facility, staffed it and set in place all the teams.
+The stakes are high and partly out of my control now.
+I’ve taken control of the facility, staffed it and set in place all the teams.
 If I get today right I will probably be offered the chance to run it.
 Dream job, worldwide audience.

 I’m not egotistical and won’t present myself as smug or supercilious; they don’t work well with funders.
-Brian Cox, Patrick Moore and David Attenborough have defined the acceptable public face for the last three generations.
+Brian Cox, Patrick Moore and David Attenborough have defined the acceptable public face of popular science for the last three generations.

-I’m good, bloody good, not smug… Mister nice, clever – amazingly clever – but nice.
+I’m good, bloody good, not smug… Mister clever – amazingly clever – but charming.